KeithDonaldson/ArchSimDB/README.md

 ## Troubleshooting

 ### Understanding the Database

-MongoDB is a No-SQL solution, and as such all of the database contents are stored in a directory (default: `~/db/`).
+MongoDB is a NoSQL solution, and as such all of the database contents are stored in a directory (default: `~/db/`).
 Each user has it's own database and as such you can switch between users freely without losing the data.
 Moreover, you are free to delete the raw statfiles as by default ArchSimDB will not update it's database to reflect deleted files.
 Should you wish to delete entries, see the [Deleting](#deleting) section for more information.

 ### Launching the web app